proddata/crate/docs/general/ddl/data-types.rst

 ..
 NOTE::

-    You cannot use :ref:`placeholder parameters <expression-parameter>` inside a JSON string.
+    You cannot use :ref:`placeholder parameters <sql-parameter-reference>`
+    inside a JSON string.

 .. _data-type-array: